Simon Batzner

 Software

-We have published two codes for the NequIP and Allegro potential.
-Both are public on our group's Github.
-If you have questions, please reach out, we are happy to help:
+During my PhD I published two codes for the NequIP and Allegro potential.
+Both are public on my PhD group's Github.
+If you have questions, please reach out to the current developers on the GitHub, they are happy to help:

-Both of these also come with a LAMMPS pair_style, which can be found here:
+Both of these also come with a LAMMPS pair_style, written by my brilliant former labmate Anders Johansson, which can be found here:

 Teaching